ARM-software/arm-systemready/docs/readme_block_devices.md

-# Block‑Device Read/Write Check

-*A field‑ready integrity‑check for every storage device on a Linux target*
+# Block device checks

+* Integrity‑checks for storage device which can be used as OS boot medium

 ---

 ## 1  Overview

-This Python program discovers **all block devices** attached to the system and performs a **read and write check**:
+The python scripts discovers **all block devices** attached to the system and performs a **read and write check** to verify if a storage device is suitable and reliable for booting, confirming basic read/write integrity and explicitly avoiding critical partitions to prevent accidental system corruption.

 * **Read‑Test** – one‑megabyte raw read from each partition (or entire raw disk) to prove basic I/O.
 * **Optional Write‑Test** – a single 512‑byte sector is backed up, overwritten with a signed test pattern, read back for SHA‑256 verification, then **restored** byte‑for‑byte.

 Critical partitions (e.g., EFI System, BIOS bootloader) are identified using their partition GUIDs and explicitly skipped from read/write operations.

-## Use Cases

-- **Boot Device Verification:**
-  Quickly verifies if a storage device is suitable and reliable for booting, confirming basic read/write integrity and explicitly avoiding critical partitions to prevent accidental system corruption.
- - **CI Integration:**
-  Gate write‑test in CI with an environment variable (`NON_INTERACTIVE=1`).
 ## 2  Key Features

 | Safety guard                      | Mechanism                                                                                              |